During a migraine attack, the patient feels like their head is locked in a vise since the pain is so dreadful.

 A true natural sedative, lavender oil obtained through a distillation process is known to lessen migraines and headaches.

-Read also: health benefits and therapeutic value of lavender
+Read also: therapeutic value of lavender

 Also called alecost, this plant also has migraine-soothing properties.

-Read also: health benefits and therapeutic value of costmary
+Read also: health benefits of costmary

 To soothe your migraines,